Aviation Management & Pilot Training Diploma Program

 For any enquiries about the program please call us at: (780) 431-1515 or through email: email@example.com

-- Applicants must submit a copy of their highschool diploma and transcript
+- Applicants must submit the follow three documents: completed Aviation registration form, copy of their high school diploma, and high school transcript

 - All students must be able to obtain and hold a Category 1 Aviation Medical as assessed by a Canadian Civil Aviation Medical Examiner (CAME).